grafana/agent/docs/sources/flow/reference/components/loki.source.cloudflare.md

 ```
  "BotScore", "BotScoreSrc", "ClientRequestBytes", "ClientSrcPort", "ClientXRequestedWith", "CacheTieredFill", "EdgeResponseCompressionRatio", "EdgeServerIP", "FirewallMatchesSources", "FirewallMatchesActions", "FirewallMatchesRuleIDs", "OriginResponseBytes", "OriginResponseTime", "ClientDeviceType", "WAFFlags", "WAFMatchedVar", "EdgeColoID", "RequestHeaders", "ResponseHeaders"
 ```
+plus any extra fields provided via `additional_fields` argument (this is still relevant in this case if new fields are made available via Cloudflare API but are not yet included in `all`).

 * `custom` includes only the fields defined in `additional_fields`.